The 33 Best Things To Do in Chicago

 Want to escape the hustle and bustle of the city and relax in a breathtaking greenhouse?
 Visit the Garfield Park Conservatory.

 Described as “landscape art under glass,” the conservatory is home to two acres of indoor display and a lush outdoor garden.
-Explore desert botanicals, a fern house, and a tropical farm forest, and learn about the importance of botanic diversity during your visit.
+Explore desert botanicals, a fern house, and a tropical farm forest, and learn about the importance of botanical diversity during your visit.

 Visit the Cultural Center